How many times have you seen your colleagues taking notes on a post-it or a piece of paper?

 But is this information really not worth sharing?

-Wouldn’t these notes be helpful if you were going to help out on or lead the project, for example?
+Wouldn’t these notes be helpful if you were going to help out on or lead the project?
 In this case, those notes could trigger a better understanding of another person’s mindset.

 This simple idea highlights the importance of sharing information inside a team or company.